 Given the profits at stake, the creditors and financial services sector have successfully lobbied for and built a policy and legal regime that maintains this system.
 Astra points out that, “laws banning usury, which were once incredibly strict, have been repealed.
 Meanwhile, banks have been deregulated, investment profits laxly taxed, and bankruptcy protections undone.
 Debtors, unable to provide an adequate counterweight to these measures, have seen their rights eroded as a result.”
 In this system individuals are atomized and alienated.
 As individuals’ debts are sold off, they often don’t even know to whom they are indebted.
-On top of that, America’s deep culture of individualism works against people connecting with others experiencing similar hardship and finding ways to push back, even in legitimate cases where creditors have been caught overstepping they bounds and breaking the law in the way they treat borrowers, enforce contracts, and garnish wages.
+On top of that, America’s deep culture of individualism works against people connecting with others experiencing similar hardship and finding ways to push back, even in legitimate cases where creditors have been caught overstepping the bounds and breaking the law in the way they treat borrowers, enforce contracts, and garnish wages.

 Having put herself out there as someone willing to help, Astra describes her inbox as one “of unspeakable tragedy.”
-And yet, despite the thousands of emails she’s received, she’s never encountered “the irresponsible debtor.”
+And yet, despite the thousands of emails she’s received, she’s never encountered the stereotypical “irresponsible debtor.”
 The story that unfolds is first and foremost of the personal burden Americans have taken on in debt-financing education, healthcare, or legal expenses.
 The catastrophes they describe are brought on by illness, changing life circumstances, or wider economic shifts: Black families lost half of their wealth after the 2008 recession.
 Most bankruptcies are because of medical debt.
 The majority of student debt is held by women, who make less on the dollar than men.
-Tens of millions are paying down debt from private colleges that defrauded them, and in our current economy over a million people per year default on their student loans.
+Tens of millions are paying down debt from for-profit colleges that defrauded them, and in our current economy over a million people per year default on their student loans.
 And yet, amidst all this despair and feelings of powerlessness, Astra sees a way forward.

 Astra believes that, “if something is broken, then that can be an opportunity to suggest ways of re-designing the thing.”
 Debt, as we know it, is broken.
 Individually, it isolates us, shames us, and drags us down.
 Collectively it exacerbates racial and gendered injustices, undermines our democracy and weakens our economy.
 But Astra’s most important “reframe” in that this very thing that is holding us back is actually a source of power and a form of leverage.
 The vision of the Debt Collective is to transform the pain and shame associated with indebtedness into activity, solidarity, and strategy.

-A central insight is that debtors are a constituency that “messes with the social categories,” coming from all class, race, age, gender, and geographic backgrounds.
+A central insight is that debtors are a constituency that “messes with the social categories,” coming from different class, race, age, gender, and geographic backgrounds.
 The Debt Collective’s goal in gathering people together is not to merely offer “financial literary;” their aim is to get people to understand the economy in order to change it.
 They help their members collectively wield their debts to make demands for lower interest rates, principal reduction, loan cancellation, legal reforms, and the provision of public services.
 Not only does this put money back in the pockets of poor people but it opens vital new avenues in the fight against inequality and exploitation.
 And throughout, individuals move beyond stigma and shame by recognizing that many other people are in the same boat and they “are not a loan” (as the Debt Collective slogan goes).